dotnet/core-setup/Documentation/design-docs/COM-activation.md

 ## Design

-The basic issue with activation of a .NET class within a COM environment is the loading or discovery of a CLR instance.
+One of the basic issues with the activation of a .NET class within a COM environment is the loading or discovery of an appropriate CLR instance.
 The .NET Framework addressed this issue through a shim library (described below).
-The .NET Core scenario has different requirements and limitations on system impact and as such an identical solution may not be optimal.
+The .NET Core scenario has different requirements and limitations on system impact and as such an identical solution may not be optimal or tenable.

 ### .NET Framework Class COM Activation

 The .NET Framework uses a shim library (`mscoree.dll`) to facilitate the loading of the CLR into a process performing activation - one of the many uses of `mscoree.dll`.
-When .NET Framework 4.0 was released, `mscoreei.dll` was introduced to have a level of indirection between the system installed shim (`mscoree.dll`) and the specific framework shim and to enable side-by-side CLR scenarios.
-Having a system wide shim makes servicing difficult since any process using .NET Framework will have the shim loaded and thus may require a system reboot to update.
+When .NET Framework 4.0 was released, `mscoreei.dll` was introduced to provide a level of indirection between the system installed shim (`mscoree.dll`) and a specific framework shim as well as to enable side-by-side CLR scenarios.
+An important consideration of the system wide shim is that of servicing.
+Serviving `mscoree.dll` is difficult due to any process with a loaded .NET Framework instance will also have the shim loaded, thus requiring a system reboot to when the shim must be serviced.

-During .NET server registration, the shim was identified as the in-proc server that would be queried for the class to activate.
-Along with the shim being defined as the COM in-proc server, additional metadata was inserted into the registry to indicate to the shim what .NET assembly should be loaded and what type to activate.
+During .NET server registration, the shim is identified as the in-proc server to be queried for class activation.
+Along with the shim being defined as the COM in-proc server, additional metadata is inserted into the registry that indicates what .NET assembly to load and what type to activate.
 For example, in addition to the typical [in-proc server](https://docs.microsoft.com/en-us/windows/desktop/com/inprocserver32) registry values the following values are added to the registry for the `TypeLoadException` class.

 ```
 "Assembly"="mscorlib, Version=1.0.5000.0, Culture=neutral, PublicKeyToken=b77a5c561934e089"